zoffixznet/perl6.party/post/On-Troll-Hugging-Hole-Digging-and-Improving-Open-Source-Communities.md

 <img class="img-thumbnail img-responsive center-block"
     src="/assets/pics/hug-pics/climbing-stairs.jpg" alt="">

-The people higher up can pull others up, but the problem is they can also push them down, prevent them from climbing, or even accidentally kick down some dirt in the face.
+The people higher up can pull others up to their level, but the problem is they can also push them down, prevent them from climbing, or even accidentally kick down some dirt in the face.
 As we get higher and higher, the tip of the hill we're climbing gets narrower and narrower, accommodating fewer and fewer people, until progress stops and everyone freezes, waiting for someone higher up to disappear and free up the space for someone lower down to move up to.

-A more useful metaphor I think is directly the opposite of a dirt hill: a dirt hole.
-People dig it.
+A more useful metaphor I think is directly the opposite of a dirt hill: a dirt *hole.* People dig it.

 When you are just starting a project, you're alone.
 It's just you and a shovel.
 You dig a few feet down and someone comes to the edge of your hole and looks down on you.
 You are vulnerable.
 You offer them a shovel and now there's more than one person digging the hole.